 While practicing these daily oral hygiene habits will help to dramatically improve your oral and overall health, enjoying a lifetime of healthy teeth and gums also means scheduling regular dental exams and x-rays with your Louisville, CO dentist.

 Dental Exams and Digital X-Rays

-While our team of Louisville dentists recommend that patients visit our office every six months, patients suffering from certain types of oral health conditions may need to receive additional treatment.
+While our team of Louisville dentists recommends that patients visit our office every six months, patients suffering from certain types of oral health conditions may need to receive additional treatment.
 Patients suffering from gum disease or from an existing medical condition such as diabetes or heart disease may need to receive more frequent exams and cleanings.
-Expectant mothers may also require additional dental care due to their constantly shifting hormones to avoid pregnancy related oral health problems.
+Expectant mothers may also require additional dental care due to their constantly shifting hormones to avoid pregnancy-related oral health problems.

 Our Louisville dentists may recommend fluoride treatments to patients who:

 - Take prescription medications that cause dry mouth or have a medical condition that causes dry mouth.
 Your mouth needs a steady flow of saliva to wash away harmful bacteria and food particles that linger after eating.
 Without saliva, you have a higher risk of suffering from tooth decay and gum disease.

 - Have receding gums.
 The fragile roots of your teeth become exposed to harmful oral bacteria when your gum line pulls away from the base of your teeth.

 - Wear braces.
 Orthodontic appliances can trap food and bacteria in the mouth if not cleaned properly.
 This buildup of harmful material increases your risk of tooth decay and cavities.